Market Capitalization Calculator

-Market capitalization calculator is a tool that helps you calculate market capitalization (market cap in short) - the total value of a company's outstanding shares.
-If you don't know what it is, don't worry - we will explain it in this short article.
-You will learn what is market capitalization and how to calculate it, as well as discover the market capitalization formula.
+The market capitalization calculator is a tool that helps you calculate market capitalization (market cap in short) – the total value of a company's outstanding shares.
+If you don't know what it is, don't worry – we will explain it in this short article.
+You will learn what market capitalization is, how to calculate it and discover the market capitalization formula.
 Interested?
 Keep reading!

 Market capitalization – what is it?

 Market capitalization, also used in the enterprise value method of company valuation, is the total value of outstanding shares of a given company.